dotnet/Silk.NET/documentation/proposals/Proposal - Input.md

 - Vibration has been excluded from this proposal, as we'd like to come up with a complete API for HD Rumble etc.
 - I've decided to use interfaces for nearly everything, so that the implementation has more control.
 - All modifications of states (i.e. functions) will go within the interface, whereas structs are used for read-only data.
-- In implementations, once an IJoystick, IGamepad, or other IInputDevice object has been created, **it must not be destroyed until disconnected**.
+- **IMPLEMENTATION DETAIL/REQUIREMENT:** In implementations, once an IJoystick, IGamepad, or other IInputDevice object has been created, **it must not be destroyed until its IInputContext is disposed**.
 This is to preserve event bindings.
+- ButtonDown/Up and KeyDown/Up events (and similar) all fire once, when the key is first pushed down or up.
+I intend to champion a few extension packages to support more use cases, but I've kept this API pretty barebones.

 # Proposed API
 ## Interfaces